 - a.
 Bring forward economic growth in Pendle with the extension to Lomeshaye Industrial Estate and develop the business case for the extension to West Craven Business Park. - b.
-Progress Part 2 of the Local Plan. - c.
+Adopt Part 2 of the Local Plan. - c.
 Work with PEARL (BM) Ltd and other partners to deliver the redevelopment of Brierfield Mill. - d.
 Work with partners to improve the skills, education and training of Pendle's workforce via the Pendle Business Class Hub, the Careers Enterprise Network and the Pendle Challenge. - e.
 Support businesses by working in partnership with the Pendle Vision Board to deliver the Council's Gearing Up for Growth Programme. - f.
 Actively promote Pendle as a great area to live, learn, work, play and visit. - g.
-Work with partners to improve transport links across the Borough, including the Colne Congestion Relief Project for North Valley Road, Colne, continuing to lobby for the Colne Foulridge bypass and prioritising the re-opening of the Colne Skipton rail line.
+Work with partners to improve transport links across the Borough, including the Colne Congestion Relief Project for North Valley Road, Colne, continuing to lobby for the Colne A56 Villages Bypass and prioritising the re-opening of the Colne Skipton rail line as part of the Central Pennines Growth Corridor proposed by Transport for the North.